-I told Eric that there were three things I wanted from an employer: a serious commitment to mentoring, a culture that encouraged the free exchange of ideas, and an opportunity to provide clients with real, working software solutions.
+I told him that there were three things I wanted from an employer: a serious commitment to mentoring, a culture that encouraged the free exchange of ideas, and an opportunity to provide clients with real, working software solutions.
 His eyes lit up and he said, “I think you might really like the Dev Center.”

 To say Daugherty is committed to mentoring is almost an understatement.
 As a Dev Center employee I am constantly learning and being challenged to provide better, more creative solutions.
 My direct manager recommends books, fellow coders share articles, and my team and I frequently dive into deeper discussions about application architecture and best practices.

 We attend Lunch and Learns, one-hour midday breaks focused on everything from new technologies to Agile workshops to Ted Talks.
 Once a month, we take an evening after work to get some hands on experience at Daugherty Tech Night events.
 The crazy and amazing thing is that all of these great opportunities are peer learning.
 Management doesn’t set our agenda or even organize our learning sessions.
 We do.
 Dev Center employees instigate and plan all of our training.
 Management supports us by letting us direct the process and ensuring we always have our favorite lunch ready to fuel these learning sessions.